thedannyliu/GenAI_Detection/docs/C-VFiD_paperdraft_new.md

 Anonymous for AAAI 2026 submission

 ### Abstract
 The accelerating realism and diversity of generative models demand detectors that not only generalize to unseen threats but also adapt to new ones without forgetting past knowledge.
 We introduce Continual Vision-Frequency Detector (C-VFiD), an adaptive framework designed for the open-world AIGC detection challenge.
 C-VFiD synergizes high-level Vision-Language Model (VLM) semantics with an expandable pool of low-level artifact experts.
 At its core is a novel, semantic-driven gating mechanism and a **hierarchical query architecture**.
 A frozen base query head generates a general, content-aware query from the VLM's semantic embedding.
 This query is then refined by task-specific, lightweight LoRA modules that are incrementally added for new tasks.
 The final query routes to the most relevant experts via cross-attention.
 This architecture enables **principled continual adaptation**, where new experts and router refinements for novel generators can be added while all prior components remain frozen, achieving zero catastrophic forgetting.
+To further bolster robustness, we incorporate an **Uncertainty-Guided Fusion (UG Fusion)** mechanism that dynamically blends a generator-agnostic global channel when the router exhibits high entropy, and constrain new router updates with an **Orthogonality Constraint** that offers a theoretical guarantee of zero forgetting.
 Extensive experiments on AIGCDetect-Benchmark (16 generators), the DIRE-Hard continual stream, and the GenImage million-scale corpus demonstrate state-of-the-art cross-generator generalization (+3.1% AUROC over prior art), superior continual learning capability (–0.4% average forgetting), and strong robustness.
 Ablations confirm the critical role of our hierarchical semantic routing and expandable architecture, setting a new standard for building future-proof, adaptable AIGC detectors.

 ### 1. Introduction
 #### 1.1 Motivation